top of page

 How Do Microwaves Work?

 Microwaves cook food by using electromagnetic radiation to create heat.
-This energy excites water molecules within the food, causing them to vibrate and produce heat, which cooks the food from the inside out.
+Water molecules in the food primarily absorb these waves, causing them to vibrate rapidly.
+This vibration produces heat, which then cooks or reheats the food.
+The process is known as dielectric heating.

 Can Microwaves Kill Germs and Bacteria?